Hubli: Hubli-Dharwad Municipal Corporation

 Hubli-Dharwad Municipal Corporation (HDMC) was constituted in 1962 by combining the two cities separated by a distance of 20 kilometres.
 The area covered by the corporation is spread over 45 revenue villages and is the second-largest city corporation in Karnataka state.
 The population of the city as per the 1991 census was 700,000.
 The population of Hubli-Dharwad is 943,857 according to 2011 Census.
 Hubli Municipal Council was established under the Government of India Act 1850, and the Dharwad Municipal Council first came into existence on 1 January 1856.
 Both were merged later.
 The headquarters of HDMC is situated in Hubli, comprising 82 members covering four Vidhan Sabha Constituencies of Hubli-Dharwad.
 There has been a huge demand by people of Dharwad to create a separate civic body and get itself detached by HDMC.
 Claims are that most of the funds are allocated to Hubli solely.

-On 2 January 2025 the Karnataka state cabinet declared the separation of Hubballi Dharwad municipal corporation, formation of new municipal corporation for the city of Dharwad.
+On 2 January 2025 the Karnataka state cabinet declared the separation of Hubli-Dharwad Municipal Corporation, formation of new municipal corporation for the city of Dharwad.